Indira Gandhi: Soviet Union and Eastern Bloc countries

-A report following the Mitrokhin archive also caused some historiographical controversy about Indira Gandhi.
+A report following the release of the Mitrokhin Archive also caused some historiographical controversy about Indira Gandhi.
 In India, a senior leader of the Bharatiya Janata Party, L. K. Advani, requested of the Government a white paper on the role of foreign intelligence agencies and a judicial enquiry on the allegations.
 The spokesperson of the Indian Congress party referred to the book as "pure sensationalism not even remotely based on facts or records" and pointed out that the book is not based on official records from the Soviet Union.
 L.K Advani raised his voice because the book refers to ex-prime minister Indira Gandhi's (Codenamed VANO) relations with the KGB.
-The KGB was alleged to be directly link to Prime Minister of India, Indira Gandhi (code-named Vano).
-"Suitcases full of banknotes were said to be routinely taken to the Prime Minister's house.
-Former Syndicate member S. K. Patil is reported to have said that Mrs. Gandhi did not even return the suitcases".
-An extensive footprint in the Indian media was also described- "According to KGB files, by 1973 it had ten Indian newspapers on its payroll (which cannot be identified for legal reasons) as well as a press agency under its control.
-During 1972 the KGB claimed to have planted 3,789 articles in Indian newspapers–probably more than in any other country in the non-Communist world."
-According to its files, the number fell to 2,760 in 1973 but rose to 4,486 in 1974 and 5,510 in 1975.
-Mitrokhin estimated that in some major NATO countries, "despite active-measures campaigns, the KGB was able to plant a little more than 1 per cent of the articles which it placed in the Indian press."